ajcanlas-tip/sysad2-12021/1811901/quiz21/README.md

-# How to Create an Ansible Connfiguration
+# How to Create an Ansible Configuration

 1. First, check if your machine has ansible installed by using the command `ansible --version`.
 1. Use the command `apk add ansible`, if ansible is not installed in your machine.